feathers-plus/generator-feathers-plus/docs/quick-start/README.md

 You normally would not do so but its useful to have the option.
 The frozen modules are listed here for convenience.

-- `Generate TypeScript code?` Otherwise JavaScript code is generated.
+- `Generate TypeScript code?` Defaults to no. Otherwise JavaScript code is generated.

-- `Use semicolons?` Otherwise semicolons are not generated at the end of statements.
+- `Use semicolons?` Defaults to yes.
+Otherwise semicolons are not generated at the end of statements.

-- `View module changes and control replacement (not recommended)?` Usually no.
+- `View module changes and control replacement (not recommended)?` Defaults to no.
 This is a Yeoman feature which allows you to inspect the changes to be made to any module, and to decide whether to apply it.
 Its useful when you are exploring the raw details of what the generator writes.

 #### Directory

-The feathers-app directory now contains just one module.
+The feathers-app directory now contains one module.

 ![Generate options dir](../assets/quick-start/generate-options-dir.jpg)